This compilation of mods is part of a larger Modlist. If this is the first time seeing the Ai Cave Modlist please check out the landing page first!

 Watch: Official DLC Cleaning

-Everything you need to clean the main DLC files can be found in the above videos.
+Everything you need to clean the main DLC files can be found in the above video.
 You can ignore the parts about LOOT as we will not be using it in this Modlist.
-Unfortunately, Dawnguard is a little bit rough on the algorithm and needs some extra attention, hence the second video.
-Overall the process is extremely simple.
+One thing to note is that the Dawnguard DLC no longer requires separate cleaning. xEdit’s auto cleaning should handle it well going forward so auto clean that too.
+Overall the process is extremely simple now.

 Getting the Correct Game Version

 Just because we cleanly reinstalled the base game earlier doesn’t mean that we have the right version to start modding.
 This is because Bethesda updates Skyrim with Creation Club content every so often and this leads to the breakage of many SKSE plugin mods with DLL files.
 For this reason, The Best Modlist for Skyrim will always stay on the version of Skyrim that is most compatible with mods.